rowlandz/miscr/README.md

 * Often unclear whether a function _mutates_ the object or returns a modified _copy_.
   * e.g., `mylist.sort()` versus `mylist.sorted()`

-MISCR claims that there is no reason to combine namespaces and data types into this concept of a "class".
+MiSCR claims that there is no reason to combine namespaces and data types into this concept of a "class".
 They just exist as separate things.

 So here's the rule for method-call notation.
 If there is a namespace or module with the same name as a data type (e.g., `global::Color`), then: